repyfi/repyfi-cli/README.md

 # Repeat

-Repeat is a cli application for text repeating.
+Repeat is a CLI application for text repeating.

 Repeat is based on the [Swift Argument Parser Example](https://github.com/apple/swift-argument-parser/blob/doc-generation/Examples/repeat/Repeat.swift).